PurdueECE/action-foreach/README.md

           repos: org/repo-1,org/repo-2,org/repo-3
           # Working directory to clone repos to.
 Defaults to 'action-foreach'.
           workdir: 'action-foreach'
+          # Re-use repos if they exist in workdir.
+          reuse: false
           # Jobs to run for each repo.
 Should be entered using YAML [literal style](https://yaml.org/spec/1.2.2/#812-literal-style)
           jobs: |
             print: